• Skip to main content

 An essential component of all sports is the physical strength required.
 For example, basketball and American football players are expected to be overly muscular and strong.

 Cheerleading, however, demands a mix of physical strength and agility.
-Cheerleaders are not only expected to be able to flip other athletes but are light on their feet as well.
+Cheerleaders are not only expected to be able to flip other athletes, but are also expected to be light on their feet.
 This helps them perform smoothly and coordinate better, two crucial elements of cheerleading.

 Requires Skill Building